NIRS Analysis of Forages & Feedstuffs

 NIRS Analysis of Dried & Ground Forage & Feed Samples

 Eurofins Agro offers customers the opportunity to have samples dried and ground prior to performing NIRS analysis.
 This approach offers significant benefits over the conventional UK approach of analysing fresh forage samples.
-These include:

 - Homogeneity: The drying and grinding process converts samples into a homogenous, powder-like state.
 In comparison to fresh and unground samples, which are full of "bits", these homogenous samples yield more accurate results when analysed by NIRS.